sh-lee97/dart/README.md

-# Source code for "Differentiable Acoustic Radiance Transfer"
+# Implementation of "Differentiable Acoustic Radiance Transfer"

+NOTE: This page is under construction; the updated code will be also released soon.

 ---
 ### Repository Structure